Montenegro Real Estate Market Analysis 2022

-- Residential buildings with one dwelling: permits were unchanged from a year earlier, at 19
+Residential buildings with one dwelling: permits surged 146.2% from a year earlier to 64

-- Residential buildings with two dwellings: permits tripled from last year to 12
+Residential buildings with two dwellings: permits rose strongly by 160% from last year to 26

-- Residential buildings with three or more dwellings: permits rose by 9.6% y-o-y to 1,095
+Residential buildings with three or more dwellings: permits soared 166.4% y-o-y to 690

 What’s growing?
 The coast!

-Despite weakening overall housing market, the coastal areas of Kotor, Tivat, Budva, Herceg Novi, and Bar remain resilient.
-Coastal areas have seen significant developments in recent years with numerous apartment buildings and several large-scale projects, according to CBRE Montenegro.
+But what attracts foreign investors is actually the coast.
+Coastal areas, particularly Kotor, Tivat, Budva, Herceg Novi, and Bar, have seen significant developments in recent years, especially before the pandemic, with numerous apartment buildings and several large-scale projects, according to CBRE Montenegro.

 They are very attractive to tourists because of their beautiful sandy beaches and nightlife, so there are a lot of new projects: